UTSCC09/project-hocus-pocus/README.md

 **Task:** What is the top 3 most challenging things that you have learned/developed for you app?
 Please restrict your answer to only three items.

-1.
+1. Deployment
-2.
+2. Live Stream
-3.
+3. Music Compose System

 ## Contributions
 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

 Min Qi Zhang:
-- Basic skelton of the frontend and backend
+- Basic skeleton of the frontend and backend
 - Setup the deployment pipeline
 - Setup https, reverse proxy, mongodb
 - Create database schema and API calls
 - Setup frontend page routing
+- Create skeleton for "My Record" and "Community" page

 Yifei Yin:
 - Help Min with GitHub actions, deployment pipeline, https, nginx setup